 This baked oatmeal recipe is full of all kinds of goodness: from fresh berries to oats, toasty almonds, and honey.

-But what’s more is that you can prepare this the night before and slide it into the oven first thing in the (Mother’s Day) morning!
+- You can also prepare this the night before and slide it into the oven first thing in the (Mother’s Day) morning!

 Like how I slipped that in there?
 P.S.
 Don’t forget yo’ mama this coming weekend.